eth-cscs/firecrest/doc/source/tutorial.rst

         }
     }

-The slurm information are in the "data" field of the response.
+The slurm information is in the "data" field of the response.

 If you ask for information for a slurm job had finished for some time you will get something like this: